enobil/enobil.github.io/_posts/2022-06-01-aws-design-options-for-role-management.markdown

 1. Allows stricter access control on the user role data (compared to application database) (more secure)
 1. User role data stays in the Cognito / dedicated user management services (privacy)
 1. Management functionalities are offloaded to Cognito (separation of concerns, maintainability)
+1. Regulation / security review friendly, since otherwise application layer can have gaps to expose vulnerabilities

 ## Cons